Sunshine-wzy/SunnyBot/README.md

-# mirai-console-plugin-template
+# Sunny Bot
-Template for Mirai Console plugins
+A bot for Mirai Console plugins